Nonempirical/protoInterpretation/README.md

 ## Features

 - **Colab-first**: Designed for easy use in Google Colab notebooks
-- **Minimal dependencies**: Just torch, transformers, umap-learn, matplotlib, numpy
+- **Minimal dependencies**: Just torch, transformers, umap-learn, matplotlib, numpy, scikit-learn
 - **Simple API**: Import and use - no heavy CLI or config system
-- **Horizon analysis**: Compute metrics like entropy, diversity, and top-k coverage
+- **Horizon analysis**: Compute metrics like entropy, horizon width, linearity, and KL divergence
 - **Visualizations**: Plot projections, metrics, and comparisons

 ## Installation